Little Dorrit (1987 film)

 The film stars Derek Jacobi as Arthur Clennam, Alec Guinness as William Dorrit, and Sarah Pickering in the title role.
 A huge cast of seasoned British and Irish stage and film actors was assembled to play the dozens of roles, including Simon Dormandy, Joan Greenwood, Roshan Seth, Miriam Margolyes, Cyril Cusack and Max Wall.
 Pickering, in contrast, had never acted on screen; she was cast after writing to the production team claiming to 'be' Little Dorrit.
 It remains her only screen acting role.

 Little Dorrit lasts nearly six hours and was released in two parts, of approximately three hours each.
 The first part was subtitled Nobody's Fault, an allusion to one of Dickens' proposed titles for the original novel, and the story developed from the perspective and experiences of the Arthur Clennam character.
 The second film, titled Little Dorrit's Story, took many of the same events and presented them through the eyes of the heroine.
 Together they represented overlapping chronicles.

 Sands Films, the production company that made the film, is run by Christine Edzard, the screenwriter and director, and her husband Richard B. Goodwin.

 Little Dorrit was listed in the BFI's "ten great British films directed by women" in 2014.

+Plot

+After returning to London after several years abroad, Arthur Clennam becomes involved in the problems of his mother's seamstress and those of her father in the Marshalsea debtors' prison.